Key Stage 4

 There are an extensive range of courses available at KS4.
 All qualifications will be examined at the end of the Key Stage, which will be the summer of your child’s Year 11.

-GCSEs have recently been reformed from 2017/18 and are designed to be more demanding than their predecessors.
-In addition there is a new grading system that replaces the A*-G grades used previously - the new system will be 9 to 1 (with 9 being the highest).
+GCSEs were reformed from 2017/18 and are designed to be more demanding than their predecessors.
+In addition the grading system also changed replacing the A*-G grades used previously - the new system will be 9 to 1 (with 9 being the highest).

 We also offer a range of vocational qualifications such as BTEC’s, Technical Awards and Cambridge National’s.
 These qualifications are graded as Pass, Merit, Distinction and Distinction * and are equivalent to a 9 to 1 GCSE qualification.